 Turning the revolutionary concept of passenger drones into a reality can’t rely on the efforts of one city or one manufacturer alone.
-It will require close collaboration of multiple stakeholders across industries, professions, and regulative institutions who will have to work unitedly to create a safe and profitable business model within the urban air mobility market.
+It will require close collaboration of multiple stakeholders across industries, professions, and regulative institutions who will have to work unitedly to create a safe and profitable business model within the

 The study from Roland Berger points to one example of this crucial collaboration already taking place in the Bavarian city of Ingolstadt.
 The city, part of the Greater Munich metropolitan area and a member of the EU-supported “Urban Air Mobility Initiative”, relies on targeted partnerships to drive the process UAM forward.

 The city works closely with the Federal Government and the state of Bavaria, representative of the economy, neighbouring airports and other key stakeholders to explore the use cases and define the necessary conditions needed to start experimenting with test operations.

 Currently, the majority of authorities around the world enforce strict laws on the use of commercial drones, requiring the drone to be within sight at all times.
 Although these drones serve a different purpose than passenger drones, it’s a clear indicator that authorities have a substantial amount of regulative work ahead of them when it comes to urban air mobility.

 A series of key questions will have to be addressed, for instance; will a pilot’s license be required to operate the manned eVTOLs?
 What airspace can the passenger drones occupy?
 What are the airworthiness requirements?